grpc/proposal/A90-health-service-list-method.md

 ## Abstract

-This proposal introduces a new `List` RPC method for the Health service, allowing clients to retrieve the statuses of all monitored services or a filtered list of specific services.
+This proposal introduces a new `List` RPC method for the Health service, allowing clients to retrieve the statuses of all monitored services.
 This feature simplifies integration with status-reporting dashboards and enhances observability for microservices.

 ## Background